OpenSmallworld/magik-vscode/README.md

     or for debugging<br>
     ```
     S:\SW522\2019-10-09\core\bin\x86\runalias -j -agentpath:S:\SW522\2019-10-09\core\bin\x86\mda.dll -a S:\SW522\2019-10-09\cambridge_db\config\gis_aliases cambridge_db_open
     ```

+    For a Smallworld 4.x development, set the property `magik-vscode.magikProcessName`.
+Use the process id if running more than one session.

+    ```json
+    "magik-vscode.magikProcessName: "sw_magik_win32.exe"
+    ```

 3. Load the file vscode_dev.magik at the Magik prompt (Use shortcut **Alt+M** (when the terminal doesn't have focus)).